cjh7/cjh7.github.io/_pages/publications.md

 3. <b><ins>J. Chung</ins></b>, and Z.J.
 Kong.
 “A Sparse Bayesian Learning for Diagnosis of Nonstationary and Spatially Correlated Faults with Application to Multi-Stage Assembly Systems.”
 Under review at IEEE Transactions on Automation Science and Engineering (2023).
    * <span style="color: Tomato"> **Finalist for IISE QCRE Division Best Track Paper Competition**  </span>
 ## Papers with Manuscript
-1. <b><ins>J. Chung</ins></b>, and Z.J.
+1. <b><ins>J. Chung</ins></b>, J. Li, A. Saimon, P. Hong, and Z.J.
 Kong.
-“A Sparse Bayesian Learning for Diagnosis of Nonstationary and Spatially Correlated Faults with Application to Multi-Stage Assembly Systems.”
-To be submitted to IEEE Transactions on Automation Science and Engineering (2023).
-   * <span style="color: Tomato"> **Finalist for IISE QCRE Division Best Track Paper Competition**  </span>
-2. <b><ins>J. Chung</ins></b>, J. Li, A. Saimon, P. Hong, and Z.J.
-Kong.
 “Predicting the Stereoselectivity of Chemical Transformations by the Composite Machine Learning Method.”
 To be submitted to IEEE International Conference on Bioinformatics and Biomedicine (BIBM) Proceeding (2023).
-3. <b><ins>J. Chung</ins></b>, J. Zhang, Y. Liu, A. Saimon, B.N Johnson, and Z.J.
+2. <b><ins>J. Chung</ins></b>, J. Zhang, Y. Liu, A. Saimon, B.N Johnson, and Z.J.
 Kong. “ Data Augmentation based on the Active Generative Adversarial Network with Application to Glycomaterial Spectral Data.”
 To be submitted to Analytical Chemistry (2023).